Maryland Social Security Disability Attorneys

 Although this statute of limitations is firm, there are times when applicants simply do not know that they have been denied.
 The SSA might not have sent letters to the applicant at the proper time, or the applicant might have moved.
 The case may have been allowed to sit on a case worker’s desk for too long, or a previous denial may not have been issued in time for an appeal.
 We will argue that the statute of limitations should be extended when it is obvious that the client did not have a chance to appeal through normal channels.

-Can a Second Appeal be Filed?
+Can a Second Appeal be Filed in Maryland?

 A second appeal can be submitted just like the first one.
 At this point, we have already argued the case before an administrative law judge who has denied the claim.
 That judge is relatively low on the scale of jurisdiction, and we will take the claim to district or federal court when needed.
 Clients should not try to take these claims to district and federal court on their own.
 Our Maryland Social Security disability lawyers understand courtroom etiquette, what judges expect during a hearing, and how to prove the case.